-These Towns in North Carolina Have the Best Main Streets
+These North Carolina Towns Have the Best Main Streets

-The beauty of small towns with vibrant and lively main streets lies in their close knit sense of community and the collaborative effort to improve the state of a specific area.
+The beauty of small towns with lively main streets lies in their close-knit sense of community and the collaborative effort to improve the state of the place we call home.
 With this in mind, almost every state in America has a few towns that hold the title of being home to the best main streets.
 Read along as we explore the best main streets of North Carolina and what they offer from cuisines, culture, and aesthetically pleasing surroundings.

 Little Switzerland